richardbrunson/Projects/README.md

 ### https://iq01.com/x/mock/bull.php

 This is a bullion tracker I wrote to track investments.
-(All of the data on this page is mock data, used only for illustration purposes of the functionality.)
+(All of the data on this page -- except the actual gold and silver prices -- is mock data, used only for illustration purposes of the functionality.)
 This tracker displays the current market gold and silver prices, along with various investments and their current values.

 ---